 Mean: Mean is the arithmetic average of a dataset.
 And, from the above calculation, we can see that Rolled oat’s sales Mean is greater than that of the Steel cut one’s.
 That means, over time, the sales of Rolled oats are greater than the other one.

-Standard Deviation: In statistics, the standard deviation is a measure of the amount of variation or dispersion of a set of values.
-A low standard deviation indicates that the values tend to be close to the mean of the set, while a high standard deviation indicates that the values are spread out over a wider range.
+Standard Deviation: The standard deviation is a measure of the amount of variation of data points or values relative to their average or mean.
+For example, a low standard deviation tells us that the values tend to be close to the mean of the dataset.
+On the other hand, a high standard deviation means that the values are spread out over a wider range.
 Here, from our result standard deviation is greater for Rolled oats.
 Thus, this indicates the sales values of Rolled oats are spread out over a wider range than those of the Steel-cut oats.

 CV: The coefficient of variation (CV) is a relative measure of variability that indicates the size of a standard deviation to its mean.
 From our above calculation, we can see that the CV of Steel cut oats is slightly higher than that of Rolled oats.
 Consequently, we can summarize that sales values of Rolled oats are more consistent compared to Steel-cut ones.

 Range: In statistics, the range of a set of data is the difference between the largest and smallest values.
 It is evident from the datasets that Rolled oats have a higher range.
 This result indicates that, for some months, fluctuation of the sales of Rolled oats is higher than those of the Steel cut ones.

 In the above article, I have tried to discuss the statistical comparison method elaborately.
 Hopefully, this method and explanation will be enough to solve your problems.
 Please let me know if you have any queries.

 - Compare Two Cells in Excel and Return TRUE or FALSE (5 Quick Ways)

 - Return YES If 2 Cells Match in Excel (10 Methods)